-Larger Scale Forces: Repression, forced population movements, ethnic cleansing There is a good book by Elliott Jaspin, Buried in the Bitter Waters.
+There is a good book by Elliott Jaspin, Buried in the Bitter Waters.
 A podcast by the author is available on the Blackboard site.
-The book by Katz and Stern provides useful historical background.
+One Nation Divisible (the book by Katz and Stern) provides useful historical background, as do PBS documentaries about the phases of Reconstruction in the US South.